 When should you splurge?

-Those who are more at risk of exposure to toxins should choose organic when possible, such as children, pregnant women, and those with compromised immune activity.
-For everyone else, it’s a good idea to have a budget that you are willing to spend on organic food each week.
+Those more at risk of exposure to toxins should choose organic when possible, such as children, pregnant women, and those with compromised immune activity.
+For everyone else, having a budget that you are willing to spend on organic food each week is a good idea.

 1. Fruits and vegetables